andreabonvini/Notes/Artificial_Intelligence/ArtificialIntelligence.md

 Legenda:

-- b=  Branching factor: what is the maximum number of children a node can have, the maximum cardinality of the set returned
+- b =  Branching factor: what is the maximum number of children a node can have, the maximum cardinality of the set returned
 - Epsilon is the smallest path cost you have.